mork-optimization/mork/docs/examples/stepbysteptspexample.md

 ### Objective function methods

 Therefore, it will also needed a method to calculate the objective function of the solution.
-In Mork, there are to main procedures to manage the objective function of the solution:
+In Mork, there are two main procedures to manage the objective function of the solution:

 - `public double getScore()` : get the objective function of the solution.
 This procedure is like a getter method, it